 If you are adverse to walking (the weather is great with cool breezy air with temperatures around 16 degrees Celsius), it is a renowned trekking country after all, you can hire a taxi-cab that can bring you to these places.
 You will need to approach a few taxi drivers and politely ask if any speaks English.
 You will meet one or two on your third or fourth try.
 This is the most comfortable way to travel around.
 There are also tourist agencies in the town center who will take you on a comprehensive tour of the region if you wish.
 You can book singly or join a group tour.
 The group tour is more fun as you meet like-minded individuals like yourself from all corners of the globe.
 You can book such tours on-line ahead of your arrival and you will be met at the airport and then be brought around to the most interesting places.
 The more adventurous travelers will arrive on their very own and then seek travel guides here by themselves.
 The bonus of such an arrangement is that you can check out several agencies there and pick one to your liking and price.

 Have an enjoyable and memorable trip.
-Remember NEPAL means: NEVER ENDING PEACE AND LOVE! about 5 years ago
+Remember NEPAL means: NEVER ENDING PEACE AND LOVE! over 5 years ago